Food quality: Food labeling

 General food labeling is required by law to be present on food packages.
 Food containers and packages should be labeled on the front label panels or the principal display panel (PDP).

-The Food Allergen Labeling and Consumer Protection Act of 2004 covers the eight food groups that qualify as “major food allergens”: milk, eggs, fish, crustacean shellfish, tree nuts, wheat, peanuts, and soybeans.
+The Food Allergen Labeling and Consumer Protection Act of 2004 covers the eight food groups that qualify as "major food allergens": milk, eggs, fish, crustacean shellfish, tree nuts, wheat, peanuts, and soybeans.

 The United States Department of Agriculture requires food labels to ensure the quality of food products sold.
 There are different types of food labeling guidelines depending on the type of food group, this includes: dairy, beef, poultry, eggs, USDA Certified Organic, Plant Variety Protection, fruits, vegetables, and specialty crops.
 Grade shields, official seals and labels are all granted to products that have completed review through USDA’s Agricultural Marketing Service as well as following required labeling guidelines.
 To consumers and buyers, these shields, seals, and labels ensure the quality and integrity of products.

+In Sweden, food labeling is regulated by the Swedish National Food Agency (Livsmedelsverket) and follows the guidelines set by the European Union.
+The EU's primary regulation on food labeling is Regulation (EU) No 1169/2011 on the provision of food information to consumers.